State of the Workforce: Key findings

 Talent today has more leverage in the labor market, due in large part to long-term shortages of digital skills and workers re-evaluating where their careers fit into their lives.

 Almost two thirds of talent (64%) will terminate a contract due to a toxic work environment.
 Corporate culture and workforce experience clearly have a direct impact on the attracting, engaging and retaining talent.
-It’s important that employers are conscious that inclusive, healthy and happy workplace cultures are incredibly important to contingent workers and permanent employees and are increasingly fundamental to an organization’s talent strategy.

 Today’s talent wants it all